Where to spot the elusive cat

 4. Samburu National Park, Kenya

 Unofficially designated as the leopard capital of Kenya, arid and dramatic Samburu’s rocky outcrops and striking riverine trees provide perfect vantage points where leopards can strike the typical photographic pose.
-And with Samburu being somewhat off the beaten safari track, chances are you won’t have to share your sighting with a crowd of eager tourists.
+And with Samburu being somewhat off the beaten African safari track, chances are you won’t have to share your sighting with a crowd of eager tourists.

 5. The Mara-Serengeti Ecosystem, Kenya and Tanzania

 Leopard densities in the Mara-Serengeti Ecosystem are high, and, like our first four destinations, a sighting of at least one individual is all but guaranteed.
 However, what sets this region apart is the magnificent scenery, which has the potential to change the entire character of a sighting.
 Instead of lurking in the thickets, the leopards of Mara-Serengeti are often obliged to move in the open or through tall grassland.
 The sight of a leopard dwarfed by the sheer scale of the expansive Maasai Mara or renowned Serengeti is not easily forgotten.
 Throw in typical leopard unpredictability and the chaos of the Great Migration, and the scene is set for genuinely extraordinary and action-packed encounters.

 6. Kgalagadi Transfrontier Park, South Africa & Botswana